 In school, children will have regular, timetabled Reading sessions based on set texts which are also shared with parents through homework.
 There is also a whole class shared reading session each week, when the children are taught to analyse texts for the purposes of finding information and studying the writer's craft.
 The emphasis here is on teaching the skills of reading.
 We also promote reading for enjoyment, when the teacher will read to the class, the children will read materials of their own choice, or senior pupils will read to younger pupils.

 As well as fluency, teachers focus upon comprehension and higher order reading skills.
 These reading skills are transferred to the children's writing across the curriculum.

 The importance of reading for pleasure cannot be over-stated.
 Parents can help greatly by showing an interest in the books their children read, by taking them to the library and, where possible, by allowing them to purchase their own books.
 Research indicates that children who are brought up with books generally tend to achieve higher results at school.
 This is equally important in the Early Years, even before the child can read for him/herself.
 We aim to foster in the children a love of books and to encourage the reading habit.
 Pupils have opportunities to read for pleasure in class and are encouraged to take books home from the extensive collection (c.6,000 titles) housed within the school library.
-Twice a year we have a book fair at school, organised by the Parent Council and the Pupil Book Group, where pupils and their parents can choose from a wide selection on offer each term.
+Twice a year we have a book fair at school, organised by the Pupil Book Group, where pupils and their parents can choose from a wide selection on offer each term.
 From the commission generated by each book fair, the children choose books to augment the library.

+WRITING

-WRITING When we talk about 'writing' we are talking about two things.
-One is the ability to use a pen or a pencil - the secretarial skills - and the other is what the child is trying to communicate through his/her writing - the composing skills.
+When we talk about 'writing' we are talking about two things.
+One is the ability to use a pen or a pencil - the secretarial skills - and the other is what the child is trying to communicate through their writing - the composing skills.
 We aim to teach our children to write legibly, with fluency and speed at all stages of teaching and learning.

 Throughout the school, children are given opportunities to write in different ways for different purposes.
-Each class has a structured, weekly writing lesson, taught by the class teacher.
+Each class has a structured, writing lesson, taught by the class teacher.
 At all stages writing is presented as a meaningful and purposeful activity and children are given many opportunities to practise their writing skills.

 Pupils are given opportunities to write on their own and in groups.
 They are given time to discuss their work with others and all children are encouraged to respond positively and constructively.
 From the pupils' written work, teachers make assessments and look for ways of improving each child's writing.
 Formal assessment pieces are undertaken termly from which pupils receive targeted next steps to help them develop as writers.
-Sometimes the class teacher will re-draft a piece of writing with the child but not all extended pieces of writing are rewritten to make a good copy, the decision to do so rests with the teacher who will consider the original purpose of the activity.

 Grammar and punctuation are taught through writing activities and in discrete lessons, following a progression of skills.
 Spelling is taught to suit different ability groups using a structured programme of study, following appropriate initial assessment.

-Sometimes the class teacher will re-draft a piece of writing with the child but not all extended pieces of writing are re-written to make a good copy, the decision to do so rests with the teacher who will consider the original purpose of the activity.
-Parents can help with writing Parents can help by showing interest in the written work of the child and by responding, in the first instance, to the content of the written piece.
+Parents can help with writing

+Parents can help by showing interest in the written work of the child and by responding, in the first instance, to the content of the written piece.

 Has your child communicated his/her ideas clearly?